 The ASML Board is chaired by Angus Winther, who is supported by four further non-executive directors and all except Stuart Davies are independent.
 Julian Cusack and Anthony Hulse resigned from the Board on 30 August 2023 and 7 November 2023 respectively.
 The Board thanks Julian and Anthony for their years of dedicated service and contribution to building Apollo.
 Angus Winther was appointed as Non-Executive director and Chair on 30 August 2023.
 David Ibeson is the Chief Executive Officer and there were five further executive directors as at 31 December 2023.
 James MacDiarmid, Hayley Spink and Simon White resigned from the Board effective 1 January 2024.
-The Board thanks James, Hayley and Simon for their input and insights over their tenures and notes that they will remain on the ASML Executive Committee reporting into the Board.
+The Board thanks James, Hayley and Simon for their input and insights over their tenures and notes that they will remain on the Executive Committee of ASML reporting into the Board.
 Taryn McHarg, the Apollo Group Chief Financial Officer, was appointed an executive director by the Board on 1 January 2024, although this appointment is pending regulatory approval.

-With effect from 1 January 2024, James Slaughter succeeded Matthew Newman as the Active Underwriter.
-Matthew Newman held the Active Underwriter position from 1 January 2019 to 31 December 2023 and has assumed broader Agency responsibilities in the new role of Chief Engagement Officer and Head of New Business Development.
+With effect from 1 January 2024, James Slaughter succeeded Nick Jones as the Active Underwriter.
+Nick Jones held the Active Underwriter position from 1 January 2010 to 31 December 2023 and has assumed broader Agency responsibilities in the new role of Chief Reinsurance Officer and Director of Underwriting Oversight.
 He remains on the Executive Committee of ASML.